Planned Giving

 And his legacy of support for Green Guerillas remains alive through a charitable remainder trust he created.

 “Fred loved green things.
 They made him happy.
-He was giving and generous - he wanted to give his knowledge to New York City.
+He was giving and generous.
+He wanted to give his knowledge to New York City.
 He spent months in Gramercy Park identifying and labeling trees so people would recognize them and care for them.”

 Lys McLoughlin, former director of Council on the Environment of NYC